 As is often the case in a small city, Oakridge doesn't have a public transportation system that people use for their commute.

-The citizens of Oakridge are slightly less educated than the national average of 21.84% for the average city or town: 14.16% of adults in Oakridge have a bachelor's degree or advanced degree
+The percentage of adults in Oakridge with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.16% of adults in Oakridge have a bachelor's degree or advanced degree.

 The per capita income in Oakridge in 2022 was $20,257, which is low income relative to Oregon and the nation.
 This equates to an annual income of $81,028 for a family of four.
 However, Oakridge contains both very wealthy and poor people as well.